After the Fire: Your Emotional and Physical Well-Being

 - Talk about your feelings.

-Keep in mind that returning to the way you felt before the disaster may take time.
-Talk to a psychologist, social worker, or professional counselor if you are having trouble with the following:
+Keep in mind that returning to the way you felt before the disaster may take some time.
+If you are having trouble managing your feelings, completing daily tasks, or caring for your family, talk to a psychologist, social worker, or professional counselor.

 For additional information on how to prevent injuries go to Fact Sheet: Prevent Injury after a Disaster or call 1-800-CDC- INFO.